 Below is a small promotional video made by the IMM Cologne team in which ClassiCon boss Oliver Holy explains a little about the company and their relationship to IMM.
 Clever cats that they are the IMM marketing team have released it on sevenload: and so we’ve not got round to ripping and subtitling it yet… but we’ll get there.
 But possibly not until we’re back in Leipzig with the better software.
 And so for now it is only available in German.

-Tags: Adjustable Table, Barber Osgerby, Bibendum Chair, ClassiCon, Edward Barber, Eileen Gray, imm, imm cologne, imm köln, Jay Osgerby, Konstantin Grcic, Non Conformist chair, Nymphenburg, otto blümel, Petite Coiffeuse, Roquebrune, Saturn
+Tagged with: Adjustable Table, Barber Osgerby, Bibendum Chair, ClassiCon, Edward Barber, Eileen Gray, imm, imm cologne, imm köln, Jay Osgerby, Konstantin Grcic, Non Conformist chair, Nymphenburg, otto blümel, Petite Coiffeuse, Roquebrune, Saturn